brikis98/terraform-up-and-running-code/code/terraform/03-terraform-state/file-layout-example/stage/services/webserver-cluster/README.md

 # Web server cluster example

-This folder contains example [Terraform](https://www.terraform.io/) templates that deploy a cluster of web servers (using [EC2](https://aws.amazon.com/ec2/) and [Auto Scaling](https://aws.amazon.com/autoscaling/)) and a load balancer (using [ELB](https://aws.amazon.com/elasticloadbalancing/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+This folder contains an example [Terraform](https://www.terraform.io/) configuration that deploys a cluster of web servers (using [EC2](https://aws.amazon.com/ec2/) and [Auto Scaling](https://aws.amazon.com/autoscaling/)) and a load balancer (using [ELB](https://aws.amazon.com/elasticloadbalancing/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
 The load balancer listens on port 80 and returns the text "Hello, World" for the